ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ~~~~

 While running the full pipe detection process, upon an ACK that acknowledges
-new data, and when the delivery rate sample is not application-limited
+new data, and when the delivery rate sample is not
 (see {{delivery-rate-samples}}), BBR runs the "full pipe" estimator:

 ~~~~